AKL - Auckland, New Zealand

 The CBD is about 21 km away.
 Popular areas like Ponsonby and Parnell are similar distances.
 The North Shore is further and requires crossing the Harbour Bridge, adding 15-20 minutes.

-Auckland is a spread-out city with limited public transport from the airport.
+Auckland is a spread-out city, but the public transport link from the airport is better than its reputation — AirportLink every 10 minutes onto the rail network at Puhinui, NZD 6.50 to town.
 Whatever option you choose, allow extra time for biosecurity on arrival and check traffic conditions if travelling during peak hours.

 Related Airport Guides